Pacific Northwest: Spirituality and religion

 The region is home to many unique Christian communities, ranging from the Doukhobors to the Mennonites.
 The Mennonite Central Committee Supportive Care Services is based in the British Columbia city of Abbotsford.
 The Mennonite Central Committee and the Mennonite Disaster Service enjoy a heavy rate of enlistment and donations from the strong Mennonite community in British Columbia's Fraser Valley.
 The Doukhobors, whose church is the Union of Spiritual Communities of Christ, are a Russian Anabaptist sect whose migration to Canada was aided by Count Leo Tolstoy, and who are today focused in the West Kootenay and Boundary regions of Southeastern British Columbia.
 Their history in Canada includes resistance to state education and industrial development (see Sons of Freedom).
 Also, within the region, there is a fairly strong representation of Orthodox churches (Greek, Russian, Serbian, and others), as well as the Ukrainian Greek Catholic Church.
 Oregon's Willamette Valley has a large population of Russian Old Believers.
 Religious sees that are based in the Pacific Northwest include the Roman Catholic ecclesiastical provinces of Portland, Seattle, and Vancouver, Province 8 of the Episcopal Church in the United States of America, the Anglican Ecclesiastical Province of British Columbia and Yukon, and the suffragan dioceses that make up those provinces.

 Yogic teachings, Sufism, tribal and ancient beliefs and other philosophies are widely studied and appreciated in the region.
 The Lower Mainland of British Columbia has a very large Sikh community.
 Oregon has a considerable Quaker (Society of Friends) population.
 There has been major growth in Chinese Buddhist temples since the increase in immigration from East Asia in the 1980s, especially in Vancouver.

 Also in Vancouver, there is a small Hindu population, a number of Parsee (Zoroastrians), and an emerging Muslim, especially the 11,000-strong Ismaili, population from South Asia, the Middle East, Africa, the Balkans, Southeast Asia, and elsewhere.

-Two of the five Shingon Buddhist temples in America are located in Seattle.
+Two of the five Shingon Buddhist temples in America are in Seattle.

 Some people in the area also embrace alternative religion, such as New Age spirituality and Neo-Paganism.
-A New Thought church called Living Enrichment Center with 4,000 members was located in Wilsonville, Oregon, from 1992 to 2004.
+A New Thought church called Living Enrichment Center with 4,000 members was in Wilsonville, Oregon, from 1992 to 2004.